| Title: | Representation of DET Curve with Confidence Intervals |

 response |

-A factor, typically encoded with 0 (non-target) and 1 (target).
-Also it can be a dicothomous variable which will be treated as a factor.
-By default, the level of response is taken as target. |
+A factor, typically encoded with 0 (healthy, genuine user, signal, normal) and 1 (diseased, impostor user, noise, abnormal).
+It can also be a dichotomous variable that will be treated as a factor.
+By default, the second factor level is used as the positive class. |

 predictors |

-A matrix which columns represent the values of each predictor. |
+A matrix whose columns represent the values of each predictor. |

 dets |